-We offer genuine handmade quality rustic tables.
+We offer genuine handmade quality tables.
 These tables are very sturdy and made of solid wood, weighing around 150 lbs and upwards of 500 lbs for the larger ones.
 Our tables offer stunning stability and make for great conversation pieces, guaranteed!
-The legs and/or bases are all detachable for easy moving, and adjustable to compensate for even the most uneven floors.
+The legs and/or bases are all detachable for easy moving and adjustable to compensate for even the most uneven floors.
 We stand by our work and will warranty the tables against any defects.
-We offer deliver and assembly within the Chicagoland area and throughout the country.
+We offer delivery and assembly within the Chicagoland area and throughout the country.

 To build a table, these are the steps and options to go through.
 The images below help to illustrate each step: